Exporting Data to PST

 Defines whether to set the size limit for the exported PST file.

-If set to true, make sure to specify the pstSizeLimitBytes parameter.
+If set to true, indicates that you must specify the pstSizeLimitBytes parameter.

-Sets the limit of the exported PST file.
+Specifies the limit of the exported PST file in Bytes.

 You can choose the limit range from 1 GB to 49 GB.